(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Many people, perhaps you included, really struggle with success.

 Why?
-Let’s take a look at “impostor syndrome” – the term used by researchers to describe this struggle over 40 years ago – for answers, including what to do about it.
+Let's look at “impostor syndrome” – the term used by researchers to describe this struggle over 40 years ago – for answers, including what to do about it.

 Rather than feeling you've earned a significant achievement and accepting compliments or congratulations from others, you get anxious about the positive result.

 You might even question how it happened, wonder if a mistake was made, or dismiss your abilities.

-You may think it’s odd for you or others to feel that way when we should be happy about our performance.
+You may think it's odd for you or others to feel that way when we should be happy about our performance.
 Yet research has shown that approximately 7 in 10 people experience these feelings at some point.

 While initially believed to be something only professional women suffered from, further research shows gender, occupation, and culture don't impact who feels like a fraud.